ct4rec/CT4Rec/README.md

 # CT4Rec: Simple yet Effective Consistency Training forSequential Recommendation

-This is our TensorFlow implementation for the paper:
+This is our TensorFlow implementation for CT4Rec

 We refer to the repo [SASRec](https://github.com/kang205/SASRec).

-Please cite our paper if you use the code or datasets.

 ## Datasets